-Let me be very clear here as I wrap up this section of the article, I do not believe in averaging down, but if you are going to do it, you have to buy into a stock that is trending strongly.
+To reiterate: averaging down can be very risky.
+But, if you are going to do it, you have to buy into a stock that is trending strongly.

 There are two choices you have when deciding how to close out your trades.
 Please review each approach in detail and think back to your trades to see which one will work best for you.

 If you fid yourself in the position of having averaged down on a trade, it may make sense to close the position out in pieces.

 For example, if you had four buys into a falling stock, you would have the same four sells to exit the trade.

 Now, this is where it gets a bit tricky.